Life affects us deeply on a day-to-day level.

-There are a host of things which can linger with us.
-They can come in the form of doubt, regret, perhaps even fear.
-Some of these things can be named — people who we feel may have hurt us, the names of those we feel we may have hurt.
-Some of the things we feel or experience belong to words we've heard around us, from friends, or in the media: depression, anxiety, grief, stress.
+When we aren’t feeling well there are a host of things which can linger with us.
+They can come in the form of doubts, guilt, and perhaps fear.
+Some of these things can be named — the names of people who we feel may have hurt us, the names of those we feel we may have hurt.
+Some of what we feel or experience is associated with words we’ve heard from friends, or in the media: depression, anxiety, grief, stress, trauma.

 So what do you do?

-What do you do if you are not feeling well?
+What do you do if you aren’t feeling well?

 What’s the goal?